msveshnikov/autocode-ai/README.md

 ## Landing Page Generator

-AutoCode now includes a landing page generator to showcase your project:
+AutoCode includes a landing page generator to showcase your project:

 -   Automatically creates a responsive, mobile-friendly landing page
 -   Uses a sleek design with deep blue and cyan gradients on a black background
 -   Incorporates console-style imagery for a "matrix" theme
 -   Highlights key features and project information
 -   Customizable content based on your README.md and project structure

+## Pricing and License Management

+AutoCode offers flexible pricing tiers to suit different needs:

+### Free Tier

+-   $0/month
+-   10 requests/day
+-   Basic features
+-   3 devices
+-   Community support

+### Premium

+-   $10/month
+-   Unlimited requests
+-   All features
+-   10 devices
+-   Priority support

+License management is handled through an Express.js server with `/login`, `/register`, and `/check` license methods.

 ## Future Enhancements